 - A home may be looked at as an investment property if it’s within 50 miles of your primary residence and/or if you plan to flip and resell it for profit.

 When you buy an investment property, you become a landlord.
 This carries risk, triggering a lower LTV—increasing your minimum down payment—and a higher interest rate.
-You may also have fewer home loans to choose from; an investment property isn’t eligible for no and low down payment mortgages like USDA and FHA.
+You may also have fewer home loans to choose from; an investment property isn’t eligible for no/low down payment mortgages like USDA and FHA.
 Your Loan Officer can let you know your most affordable investment loan options.

-As for the interest rate: The rate on an investment property may be a half to a full percentage point higher than the rate for a primary home.
-This will also increase the cost of a monthly mortgage.
-But you can deduct this interest as part of your rental property expenses; you can also keep your rate competitive by making a larger down payment (20 percent or more) and maintaining healthy credit.
+Though the interest rate on an investment property will be higher than the rate for a primary home, you can deduct this interest as part of your rental property expenses.
+You can also keep your rate competitive by making a larger down payment (20 percent or more) and maintaining healthy credit.